German stocks - Factors to watch on January 8

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-BERLIN Jan 8 The DAX top-30 index .GDAXI looked set to open 1.4 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0700 GMT.
+FRANKFURT, Jan 8 - The DAX top-30 index looked set to open 0.3 percent lower on Friday, according to premarket data from brokerage Lang & Schwarz at 0713 GMT.

 The following are some of the factors that may move German stocks: